arkclennox/drakorid-production/README.md

 # Drakorid Project

-This is a drama discovery app built with Next.js and Firebase Firestore.
+This is a drama discovery app built with Next.js and Supabase.
 The app allows users to search and explore Korean dramas with detailed information.

-## Firebase Setup
+## Supabase Setup

-This project uses Firebase Firestore as the primary database.
+This project uses Supabase as the primary database.
 Make sure you have:

-1. A Firebase project created at [Firebase Console](https://console.firebase.google.com/)
+1. A Supabase project created at [Supabase Console](https://supabase.com/dashboard)
-2. Firestore database enabled in your Firebase project
+2. Database tables set up in your Supabase project
-3. For local development: Place your Firebase service account key in `credentials/serviceAccountKey.json`
+3. Environment variables configured for both local development and production
 4. For production deployment: Set environment variables (see Deployment section)
-4. A collection named `drama_korea` with your drama data
+4. A table named `korean_dramas` with your drama data

 ## Getting Started